 vii.
 Invoices received from vendors that fail to supply the University with a complete and accurate W-9 or other form that provides all necessary data to determine 1099 status will be deemed insufficient for payment until such information is received.

 viii.
 For goods or services that are acquired using a University contract, with a pre-approved cost per item, approved by the Board of Trustees, inspection and approval is not required.
 Upon certification of receipt by the department, payment will be issued by the Controller's Office or the appropriate University Business Administrator within the timeframe necessary to meet the terms and conditions of the Prompt Payment Policy.
 See OP-D-2-C1 for further information regarding the Prompt Payment Policy.

 All University employees engaged in the procurement process, including requisitioning, purchasing, receiving and related activities, shall conduct business dealings in a manner above reproach in every respect.
 Transactions involving the expenditure of public funds require the highest degree of public trust to protect the interest of the University and the taxpayers of the State of Florida.
 All University personnel are bound by the standard of conduct for public officers and employees set forth in s.
-112, Part III, Florida Statutes, and are required to file a signed conflict of interest statement annually.
+112, Part III, Florida Statutes.
+Certain University officers and procurement personnel are required to file a signed conflict of interest statement annually.

 1. Conflict of Interest